WHAT IS CARDIOSMILE AND WHY CONSUME IT?

-Each sachet of Cardiosmile is made up of 2 grams of free phytosterols in water, the portion of consumption required to ensure the contribution in reducing cholesterol and whose results can be observed after 28 days of consumption.
+Each sachet of Cardiosmile is made up of 2.000 mg of free phytosterols in water, the portion of consumption required to ensure the contribution in reducing cholesterol and whose results can be observed after 28 days of consumption.

 Cardiosmile is a unique product that has been shown to contribute to the reduction of cholesterol and triglycerides*.
 In addition, its convenience and ease of use stands out: each Cardiosmile contains 30 sachets, the amount for one month of consumption.

 (*) According to the clinical study of Amir Shaghaghi, J.Funct.Food 2014, 280-289.

 Cardiosmile is the only natural product available in the market that contributes to reduce LDL cholesterol by 12% and triglycerides by 14% *.